 Azure Web Application Firewall on Azure Front Door

-Azure Web Application Firewall (WAF) on Azure Front Door provides centralized protection for your web applications.
-WAF defends your web services against common exploits and vulnerabilities.
+Azure Web Application Firewall on Azure Front Door provides centralized protection for your web applications.
+A web application firewall (WAF) defends your web services against common exploits and vulnerabilities.
 It keeps your service highly available for your users and helps you meet compliance requirements.

-WAF prevents malicious attacks close to the attack sources, before they enter your virtual network.
+A WAF prevents malicious attacks close to the attack sources before they enter your virtual network.
 You get global protection at scale without sacrificing performance.
-A WAF policy easily links to any Front Door profile in your subscription.
+A WAF policy easily links to any Azure Front Door profile in your subscription.
 New rules can be deployed within minutes, so you can respond quickly to changing threat patterns.

 WAF policy and rules

-You can configure a WAF policy and associate that policy to one or more Front Door front-ends for protection.
+You can configure a WAF policy and associate that policy to one or more Azure Front Door domains for protection.
 A WAF policy consists of two types of security rules:

-managed rule sets that are a collection of Azure-managed pre-configured set of rules.
+- Managed rule sets that are a collection of Azure-managed preconfigured sets of rules.

 Rules within a policy are processed in a priority order.
 Priority is a unique integer that defines the order of rules to process.
-Smaller integer value denotes a higher priority and those rules are evaluated before rules with a higher integer value.
-Once a rule is matched, the corresponding action that was defined in the rule is applied to the request.
-Once such a match is processed, rules with lower priorities aren't processed further.
+A smaller integer value denotes a higher priority, and those rules are evaluated before rules with a higher integer value.
+After a rule is matched, the corresponding action that was defined in the rule is applied to the request.
+After such a match is processed, rules with lower priorities aren't processed further.

-A web application delivered by Front Door can have only one WAF policy associated with it at a time.
-However, you can have a Front Door configuration without any WAF policies associated with it.
+A web application delivered by Azure Front Door can have only one WAF policy associated with it at a time.
+However, you can have an Azure Front Door configuration without any WAF policies associated with it.
 If a WAF policy is present, it's replicated to all of our edge locations to ensure consistent security policies across the world.

-Detection mode: When run in detection mode, WAF doesn't take any other actions other than monitors and logs the request and its matched WAF rule to WAF logs.
-You can turn on logging diagnostics for Front Door.
+- Detection: When a WAF runs in detection mode, it only monitors and logs the request and its matched WAF rule to WAF logs.
+It doesn't take any other actions.
+You can turn on logging diagnostics for Azure Front Door.
 When you use the portal, go to the Diagnostics section.

-Prevention mode: In prevention mode, WAF takes the specified action if a request matches a rule.
+- Prevention: In prevention mode, a WAF takes the specified action if a request matches a rule.
 If a match is found, no further rules with lower priority are evaluated.
 Any matched requests are also logged in the WAF logs.

 WAF customers can choose to run from one of the actions when a request matches a rule's conditions:

-- Allow: Request passes through the WAF and is forwarded to back-end.
+- Allow: The request passes through the WAF and is forwarded to the origin.
 No further lower priority rules can block this request.

-- Block: The request is blocked and WAF sends a response to the client without forwarding the request to the back-end.
+- Block: The request is blocked and the WAF sends a response to the client without forwarding the request to the origin.

-- Log: Request is logged in the WAF logs and WAF continues evaluating lower priority rules.
+- Log: The request is logged in the WAF logs and the WAF continues evaluating lower priority rules.

-- Redirect: WAF redirects the request to the specified URI.
-The URI specified is a policy level setting.
-Once configured, all requests that match the Redirect action will be sent to that URI.
+- Redirect: The WAF redirects the request to the specified URI.
+The URI specified is a policy-level setting.
+After configuration, all requests that match the Redirect action are sent to that URI.

-A WAF policy can consist of two types of security rules - custom rules, authored by the customer and managed rulesets, Azure-managed pre-configured set of rules.
+A WAF policy can consist of two types of security rules:

-HTTP parameters-based access control: You can base rules on string matches in HTTP/HTTPS request parameters.
-For example, query strings, POST args, Request URI, Request Header, and Request Body.
+- HTTP parameters-based access control: You can base rules on string matches in HTTP/HTTPS request parameters.
+Examples include query strings, POST args, Request URI, Request Header, and Request Body.

-Request method-based access control: You base rules on the HTTP request method of the request.
-For example, GET, PUT, or HEAD.
+- Request method-based access control: You base rules on the HTTP request method of the request.
+Examples include GET, PUT, or HEAD.

-Rate limiting rules: A rate control rule limits abnormally high traffic from any client IP address.
-You may configure a threshold on the number of web requests allowed from a client IP during a one-minute duration.
-This rule is distinct from an IP list-based allow/block custom rule that either allows all or blocks all request from a client IP.
-Rate limits can be combined with additional match conditions such as HTTP(S) parameter matches for granular rate control.
+- Rate limiting rules: A rate control rule limits abnormally high traffic from any client IP address.
+You might configure a threshold on the number of web requests allowed from a client IP during a one-minute duration.
+This rule is distinct from an IP list-based allow/block custom rule that either allows all or blocks all requests from a client IP.
+Rate limits can be combined with other match conditions, such as HTTP(S) parameter matches for granular rate control.

 Azure-managed rule sets

 Azure-managed rule sets provide an easy way to deploy protection against a common set of security threats.
-Since such rulesets are managed by Azure, the rules are updated as needed to protect against new attack signatures.
+Because Azure manages these rule sets, the rules are updated as needed to protect against new attack signatures.
 The Azure-managed Default Rule Set includes rules against the following threat categories: